 The terms of settlement can remain confidential if agreed.
-The usual wording of a Tomlin order would refer to a confidential settlement agreement but not exhibit the agreement itself.
+The usual wording of a Tomlin order would refer to a confidential settlement agreement but would not exhibit the agreement itself.

-Therefore, the settlement agreement would not be on the file and be publicly accessible.
-That the proceedings were settled by consent, however, would be publicly accessible, recorded in the court order.
+Therefore, the settlement agreement would not be on the file or be publicly accessible.
+The fact that the proceedings were settled by consent, however, would be publicly accessible, recorded in the court order.